cornell-ece5745/ece5745-S01-front-end/docs/index.md

     % cd $TOPDIR/sim/build
     % pytest ../regincr/RegIncrRTL_test.py

-**To Do On Your Own:** Use `geany` or your favorite text editor to open the implementation and add the actual combinational logic for the increment operation.
-So for a PyMTL RTL implementation you should edit `RegIncrPRTL.py` to look as follows:
+Use `geany` or your favorite text editor to open the implementation and uncomment the actual combinational logic for the increment operation.
+So a PyMTL RTL implementation should look as follows:

     from pymtl3 import *
-    from pymtl3.passes.backends.verilog import TranslationConfigs

-    class RegIncrPRTL( Model ):
+    class RegIncrPRTL( Component ):

       # Constructor